 Ideally, we’d all love to depart for leave on great terms and have things immediately go back to normal the second we return, but it’s important to keep your expectations in check.

-You might come back and find that one of your long-term projects got handed off to a teammate and won’t be assigned back to you, or that your co-workers’ response to your return is less enthusiastic than you’d hoped for–mentally preparing yourself for a less-than-ideal situation can help lessen any potential issues when you return to work.
+You might come back and find that one of your long-term projects got handed off to a teammate and won’t be assigned back to you, or that your co-workers’ response to your return is less enthusiastic than you’d hoped for.
+Mentally preparing yourself for potential hiccups can help lessen the stress of those issues when you return to work.